nsacyber/Event-Forwarding-Guidance/README.md

 * [Scripts](./scripts/) to create custom Event Log views and create WEF subscriptions.
 * [WEF subscriptions](./Subscriptions/) in XML format.

+## Changelog from Official
+* Added Event IDs that have been added within the security updates of August 11, 2020 due to CVE-2020-1472, Netlogon Elevation of Privilege Vulnerability

 ## Links

 * [Microsoft Windows Event Forwarding resources](https://aka.ms/wef)